-Table 1 also shows that 7 articles discuss birth balls in reducing labor pain.
+Table 1 also shows seven articles discussing birth balls for reducing labor pain.
 The birth ball is a technique where the mother sits on a ball during labor, which offers the advantage of assisting in pain reduction.
-It proves highly effective in promoting the necessary energy during childbirth; an upright posture will support the process of birth and Assist the fetal position to achieve an ideal posture to make childbirth easy under normal conditions [30].
-Research [13] explained that birth ball exercises could reduce labor pain responses compared to birthing mothers who did not receive birth-ball exercises.
+It proves highly effective in promoting the necessary energy during childbirth; an upright posture will support the birth process and assist the fetal position to achieve an ideal posture to make childbirth easy under normal conditions [30].
+Research [13] explained that birth ball exercises could reduce labor pain responses compared to birthing mothers who did not receive birth ball exercises.
 When entering the first stage, the treatment group was given a birth ball intervention combined with a free position.
-It aligns with the research undertaken by [31]; during the initial measurement (after the first 30 minutes) and the subsequent measurement (after the second 30 minutes), a notable distinction was observed between the exercise treatment groups among the born children.
+A study reported [31] a noticeable difference between the exercise treatment groups among the born children during the initial measurement (after the first 30 minutes) and the subsequent measurement (after the second 30 minutes).

 Likewise, research [14] explained that of the 60 samples in this study, the average pain level during the first active phase of labor in the group who received birth-ball training was lower than the average pain level in the control group who did not receive birth-ball training.
 In the experimental group, during the active phase of the first stage of labor (dilation of the cervix >4 cm) and in primigravida mothers, it is recommended to participate in four exercises in two different positions.
-Exercising the birth-ball upright position (standing, walking, squatting) helps mothers to reduce pain in the early phase of labor.
+Exercising the birth-ball upright position (standing, walking, squatting) helps mothers reduce pain in the early phase of labor.
 This position reduces the pain response in the lumbar area by reducing pressure on the nerves in and around the iliosacral joint [32].
-Research conducted by [17], Accelerated primary labor progression to active stage differed between the intervention group who had birthing balls 2-3 times a day during the last trimester compared to the control group.
+Research [17] that accelerated primary labor progression to the active stage differed between the intervention group, who had birthing balls 2-3 times a day during the last trimester, compared to the control group.
 Using the birthing ball for a mother can help reduce pain; this study also supports the opinion [33], which states that a birthing ball is an ergonomic tool for women in labor that allows them to take more comfortable positions to improve the labor process.

-In research [16], using the birthing ball on the respondent for 30-60 minutes will be reassessed for pain intensity after 30 minutes.
-With this technique, the mother will be more relaxed and relaxed to reduce tension due to the release of endorphins which can help reduce the patient's pain scale.
+A research using the birthing ball on the respondent for 30-60 minutes will be reassessed for pain intensity after 30 minutes.
+With this technique, the mother will be more relaxed to reduce tension due to the release of endorphins, which can help reduce the patient's pain scale [16].
 In addition, feelings of relaxation and calm can change oxidation levels [32].
-Self-efficacy is known to significantly mediate the relationship between labor-ball training and labor, with large differences in pain scores between the two groups.
-The clinical implementa- tion of the labor ball training program may be an effective adjunct to improve labor efficiency and reduce pain in postpartum women [24].
-The same was stated by [34], which concluded that birth ball training could reduce pain.
-It is evidenced by the study results, with the treatment group having a lower average pain score than the control group.
+Self-efficacy significantly mediates the relationship between labor-ball training and labor, with large differences in pain scores between the two groups.
+The clinical implementation of the labor ball training program may be an effective adjunct to improve labor efficiency and reduce pain in postpartum women [24].
+The same was concluded: birth ball training could reduce pain [34].